Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2020/Day-2/01-intro-to-bioconductor.md

 Now that we understand the basics of the **IRanges** and **GenomicRanges** packages, lets load in some real data as *GRanges* objects and perform some basic analysis tasks with them.
 We will be using ChIP-seq data from a recent study of the chromatin landscape in the developing mouse [Gorkin *et al*, *Nature*, 2020](https://www.nature.com/articles/s41586-020-2093-3), published as part of the [ENCODE (Encyclopedia of DNA Elements) project](https://www.encodeproject.org/).

-In this study, the autors generate an atlas of the dynamic chromatin landscape at various time points during mouse embryonic development, conducting over **1100 ChIP-seq** experiments and **132 ATAC-seq** experiments spanning **72 stages of development** across various tissues.
+In this study, the authors generate an atlas of the dynamic chromatin landscape at various time points during mouse embryonic development, conducting over **1100 ChIP-seq** experiments and **132 ATAC-seq** experiments spanning **72 stages of development** across various tissues.

 We will use a small subset of this data to demonstrate how the **GenomicRanges** package can be used to explore this type of data, as well as compare and contrast between samples. **Figure 1A** from the [Gorkin *et al*](https://www.nature.com/articles/s41586-020-2093-3) manuscript is included below, and decribes the data collected during this project.